 - Where: Aloha Stadium, 99-500 Salt Lake Blvd, Aiea, HI 96818.
 The stadium is served by TheBus and the Waikiki Trolley.

-- Food trucks: Find a rotating selection of ʻono (delicious) vendors in Section 7D & 8D
+- Food trucks: Find a rotating selection of ʻono (delicious) vendors in Parking Lot Section 8.

 What is going to happen to the Swap Meet when the Stadium closes?